ceccawrobel/pizza-project/README.md

 ---
 **instructions**

-Users select the size of the pizza for a starting price, and each topping selected is added into that price, with "special" toppings costing more than the others.
+User selects the size of the pizza for a starting price, and each topping selected is added into that price, with "special" toppings costing more than the others.
 After all pizzas are selected, the user can choose to place the order with their name.

 ---
 **link**